bihealth/seasnap-pipeline-browser/README.md

     describe how you should fill out the "Create container" form.

- 7. Under "repository", enter `ghcr.io/bihealth/pipeline_browser`.
+ 7. Under "repository", enter `ghcr.io/bihealth/seapiper`.
 Under
-    "Tag", enter `v6` (current version of the container).
+    "Tag", enter `v0.2.9` (current version of the container).
 Under `Container port`, enter `8080` (the port at which container exposes the pipeline browser). **Note**: it happened to me more than once that I have inadvertently changed the port number by using the laptop touchpad.
-    This results in a "server error", so please make sure that the port number is correct!
+    This results in a "server error" without any sensible error message, so make sure that the port number is correct!

  8. Now you need to configure the variables under "Environment".
 This entry is in JSON format and *must* include the information for the container